BMW has been spotted testing a prototype for an updated X5 M at the Nürburgring, and this time we have video footage.

 BMW has developed a new twin-turbo 4.4-liter V-8 and this engine may make its way into the updated X5 M. Code-named S68, the engine debuted in an updated 2023 X7, where it delivers up to 630 hp in the Alpina XB7 grade.
 The engine will also power the upcoming XM SUV, where it will be paired with an electric motor in plug-in hybrid configuration.
 The Concept XM was fitted with just this configuration and was claimed to be good for 750 hp.

 The rest of the mechanical package in the updated X5 M should remain largely unchanged, meaning it should have an 8-speed automatic and rear-biased all-wheel drive.
-The all-wheel-drive system sends power to the rear wheels until extra traction is needed, then a multi-plate clutch engages to send power to the front axle.
+The system sends power to the rear wheels until extra traction is needed, then a multi-plate clutch engages to send power to the front axle.
 However, there isn't a driver-selectable rear-wheel-drive mode like in the M5.

 Production of the X5, including the X5 M, is handled at BMW Group's plant in Spartanburg, South Carolina, for worldwide sale.